 Statutory sick pay is a benefit that replaces pay, starting from the fourth day of absence from work.
 The first three days are ‘waiting days’ unless the illness is a relapse, and, if provided for by the employment contract, are paid in full by the employer.
 Statutory sick pay is paid for a maximum of 180 days per calendar year.
 Between the fourth and 20th day of illness, the statutory sick pay amount is, generally, equal to 50% of average daily pay, moving to 66.66% between the 21st and 180th day.

 During the first 12 years of the child’s life, the parents are entitled to take up to a maximum of 10 months’ leave in a year.
-The compensation during parental leave is the equivalent of 30% of pay, for a maximum period for both parents of six months in the first three years of the child’s life, or the three years following the entry of the child into the family, in the event of adoption or guardianship.
-Parental leave is funded by the National Institute for Social Security (INPS).
+The indemnity granted to employees during parental leave is taken until a child reaches 12 years old his to 80% of the base salary, where the following conditions are met:

 The working mother or, alternatively, the father worker, including adoptive workers, who take care of handicapped children are entitled to the following leave provisions: